 Masters in Management Ranking | A European-dominated top 10

 London Business School moved up the ranking to third place in 2023, ousting Rotterdam School of Management (RSM) from the top three.
-LBS sees 94% of grads employed three months after graduation with average salaries of $101,961.
+LBS sees 94% of grads employed three months after graduation with average salaries of $114,438.

 Masters in Management Ranking | Beyond Europe

-This year, Tsinghua has impressive statistics—100% of students are employed three months after graduation with average salaries of $115k, which relates to a 74% increase.
+This year, Tsinghua boasts impressive employment statistics—100% of students are employed three months after graduation earning average salaries of $128k, equating to a whopping 94% increase.

-The Indian Institute of Management of Bangalore has the highest average student salaries among the top 100, with graduates earning $144k on average within three years of graduation.
-The business school has seen an impressive leap this year from 47th in 2021 to 31st in 2022.
+The Indian Institute of Management Ahmedabad reports the highest average salaries among graduates from the top 100 programs, with grads earning $140k on average within three years of leaving the program.
+The business school has landed the 43rd spot this year after not featuring in the 2022 ranking.

 Hult International Business School and the University of South Carolina’s Moore School of Business are the only US-based schools with management programs ranked among the top 100—a pattern that continues from last year.
 The MBA remains the dominant degree in the US, however there are increasing numbers of US schools choosing to launch MiM degrees, including Emory University’s Goizueta Business School and the highly prestigious Chicago Booth School of Business.

 To be eligible, a school must offer a full-time, cohort based, Master in Management program aimed at students with little or no prior work experience.
 The school must also be accredited by the AACSN or Equis.